Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.
+- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's attempts from beyond the arc.

 - Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Lakers have allowed 116.6 points per contest, which is 20th-best in the league.
+- Defensively, the Lakers are 20th in the league, giving up 116.6 points per contest.

-- Allowing 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.
+- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per game.

 Nikola Jokic vs. the Lakers